C-Undritz/Boardgame-Bazaar/README.md

 > # **CREDITS AND THANKS**

 # Code
+- Thanks to the Code Institute Boutique Ado commercial online store full-stack django project; which was a great introduction to django framework.
 - Technique for positioning text over an image from [w3schools](https://www.w3schools.com/howto/howto_css_image_text.asp)
 - For rendering the game genres as checkboxes: [Django Forms for Many-to-Many Fields](https://medium.com/swlh/django-forms-for-many-to-many-fields-d977dec4b024)
 - To get a calender box to show up to pick a date for the 'release date' field in the add products page: [How to use Datepicker in Django?](https://webpedia.net/how-to-use-datepicker-in-django)